-Professor of Classics and Director of Graduate Admissions and the author of Xenophon and the History of His Times, articles on Greek Classical and Hellenistic historiography, and the Loeb edition of Xenophon's Anabasis.
-His latest publication is a monograph on non-Greek historiography written in the Greek language in early Ptolemaic Egypt and Seleucid Babylon.
+Professor of Classics.
+He is the author of Xenophon and the History of His Times (Routledge, 1995), articles on Greek Classical and Hellenistic historiography, and the Loeb edition of Xenophon's Anabasis.
+His latest publication is Clio's Other Sons: Berossus and Manetho (Michigan, 2015), a monograph on non-Greek historiography written in the Greek language in early Ptolemaic Egypt and Seleucid Babylon.

-Associate Professor of Classics.
-His research interests center on late and medieval Latin, as well as on Latin palaeography and manuscript studies.
-He has published articles and reviews on various aspects of Greek and Latin literature, and a translation of Marcus Aurelius's Meditations.
-He is currently finishing a project on the fifth-century African mythographer Fulgentius.
+Associate Professor of Classics and Director of Undergraduate Programs.
+His research centers on late and medieval Latin, as well as on Latin palaeography and manuscript studies.
+His publications include a translation of Marcus Aurelius's Meditations (Modern Library, 2002) and numerous articles on various aspects of Greek and Latin literature.
+He is currently finishing a new edition with commentary on the late antique North African mythographer Fulgentius.

-Arthur F. and Marian W. Stocker Professor of Classics and Director of Graduate Studies and the author of Apollo, Augustus, and the Poets, which was awarded the 2010 Charles J. Goodwin Award of Merit by the American Philological Association, Ovid's Elegiac Festivals, and numerous articles on various Latin authors.
-He was Editor of Classical Journal in 1991-98 and has co-edited four collaborative collections on Greek and Roman literature and culture, most recently A Handbook to the Reception of Ovid (2014).
+Arthur F. and Marian W. Stocker Professor of Classics.
 His work concentrates in Latin poetry, particularly its religious background and affinities with Hellenistic poetics.
+He is the author of Apollo, Augustus, and the Poets (Cambridge, 2009), which was awarded the 2010 Charles J. Goodwin Award of Merit by the American Philological Association, Ovid's Elegiac Festivals (Peter Lang, 1991) and numerous articles on various Latin authors.
+He has also co-edited four collaborative collections on Greek and Roman literature and culture, most recently A Handbook to the Reception of Ovid (Wiley-Blackwell, 2014).
 Currently he is working on Ovid's Fasti and its reception.

-Professor of Classics and the author of Kommentar zu den Simonideischen Versinschriften (Brill, 2007), the co-author of Inner Purity and Pollution in Greek Religion: vol. I, Early Greek Religion, (OUP 2016, with Ivana Petrovic) and of a couple of dozen articles on Greek epigraphy, religion, magic, cultural and literary history.
-Co-editor of Archaic and Classical Greek Epigram (CUP 2010, paperback 2016), and The Materiality of Texts (Brill, forthcoming).
-He is currently working on the vol. II of Inner Purity and Pollution, on Hellenistic verse-inscriptions, Greek sacred regulations, and cults and representations of bound divinities.
+Andrej Petrovic is a Professor of Classics and editor of the Greece and Rome journal.
+He is the author of Kommentar zu den Simonideischen Versinschriften (Brill, 2007), the co-author of Inner Purity and Pollution in Greek Religion: vol. I, Early Greek Religion, (Oxford 2016, with Ivana Petrovic), co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010, pb 2016), and of The Materiality of Texts (Brill, forthcoming), as well as of numerous articles on Greek epigraphy, religion, magic, cultural and literary history.
+He is currently working on the second volume of Inner Purity and Pollution, on Hellenistic verse-inscriptions, Greek sacred regulations, and cults and representations of bound divinities.